Today, we will look at studying abroad in Romania with their low tuition universities, tuition fees, how to apply and academic requirements.

 Postgraduate/doctoral studies (PhD)

-3-4 years, which can be organized (except medical school) as regular courses, courses in reduced frequency or online at the universities or research institutes.
+3-4 years, which can be arranged (with the exception of medical schools) as standard classes, reduced-frequency courses or online courses at universities or research institutes.

-Yet, with 300 to 500 EURO/ month, an international student can live very comfortably and enjoy affordable University education in Romania.
+But an international student can live very comfortably with 300 to 500 EURO/ month and enjoy affordable university education in Romania.

 Tuition Fees in Romanian Universities

-Students who need a visa to study in Romania must pay the tuition fee in one instalment before making their visa application each year.
-For students who do not require a Romanian student visa, fees can be paid in one, two or three instalments.
+Students who need a visa to study in Romania must pay one instalment of the tuition fee before applying for their visa per year.
+Fees may be charged in one, two or three instalments for students who do not need a Romanian student visa.

 - Read also; study abroad for free

-The application deadline might be extended by the Ministry of Education and Research or by universities till 30 August, but we strongly advise you to apply early.
-In such way you will have more chance to be admitted and we will have enough time to pre-process your application form and documents before handing them to the Ministry of Education and Research for consideration.
+The deadline for applications could be extended to 30 August by the Ministry of Education and Research or by universities, but we strongly advise you to apply early.
+In this way, you will have more chances to be accepted and we will have ample time to pre-process your application form and documentation before sending them for consideration to the Ministry of Education and Research.

-The successful late application candidates may result in late issuance of their acceptance letters extending till the beginning of October.
+Effective late applicants can give rise to the late issuance of their letters of acceptance extending until the beginning of October.

 Student Visa to Study Abroad in Romania

-Students coming from countries within the EU or European Economic Area (EEA), as well as those from Canada, Croatia, Japan, Moldova, South Korea, Switzerland, the US and Serbia do NOT need a visa to study in Romania.
-All others need to apply for a student visa prior to arrival in Romania.
+For them to study in Romania, students from countries within the EU or the European Economic Area (EEA), as well as from Canada, Japan, Croatia, US, Moldova, South Korea, Switzerland and Serbia do not need a visa.
+All else has to apply for a student visa before arriving in Romania.

-You need a letter of acceptance to study at a university in Romania, from the Ministry of Education, in order to apply.
-Student visas take up to two months to process.
-After you arrive in the country, you need to extend your visa and obtain a residence permit.
-For more information, contact the Romanian Office for Immigration within the Romanian Ministry of Administration and Interior.
+In order to apply, you need a letter of acceptance to study at a university in Romania, from the Ministry of Education.
+Student visas have a processing period of up to two months.
+You need to extend your visa and obtain a residency permit after you arrive in the country.
+Reach out to the Romanian Office for Immigration within the Romanian Ministry of Administration and the Interior for more information.

-Documents you need in order to apply for a student visa;
+The following are documents needed to apply for a Romanian student visa;

-- Letter of acceptance from Romanian Ministry of Education
+- Letter of approval from the Romanian Education Ministry

-- Proof of tuition fees payment for one year
+- Proof of the payment of tuition fees for a year

-- Criminal record certificate or another document of the same legal value
+- Certificate of no criminal record or other document of the same legal significance

-- Medical insurance for the entire period of the visa validity
+- Health insurance policy for the entire visa validity period

-List of Low Tuition Universities and Colleges in Romania
+List of Cheap Universities and Colleges in Romania for International Students

 - Vasile Alecsandri University of Bacău